ikt32/scripts-updates/faq.md

 It's best to use `protontricks` if you're using a Steam-based installation, e.g. on a Steam Deck.

-My steps to get things working are as follows (app id is Legacy, for Enhanced it's different):
+My steps to get things working are as follows (app id `271590` is Legacy, for Enhanced it's `3240220`):

 Launching the license generator within GTA V's Proton prefix: